insightengine2/ie2-go-lambda-template/README.md

 - Create a new repo based off this template
 - Edit the src/main.go file
     - Add your custom logic to the function `EventHandler`
-- Edit the iac/vars.tf file
-    - Update the string value for the variable <lambda-name>
-- Edit the iac/lambda.tf
-    - Change the resource names and references as necessary

-You shouldn't need to change the build.ps1 script
+You should NOT need to change the `build.ps1` or `build.sh` scripts

 This project assumes your lambda's primary entry point is the main function and assuming you don't change that everything should just work

 ## Usage PreRequisite(s)

-- go v1.17.x
+- go v1.21.x
+- Terraform

+### Windows - Additional PreRequisites
 - build-lambda-zip tool
     - `go install github.com/aws/aws-lambda-go/cmd/build-lambda-zip@latest`
-- Terraform

-## Compile & Deploy Steps
+## Compile

+### Windows
-- Open Powershell prompt in the src folder
+- Open Powershell prompt in the root project
-    - `./build.ps1`
+    - `./scripts/build.ps1`

-- In powershell, navigate to the iac folder
+### OSX or Linux
+- Start a terminal or bash session in the project root
-    - `terraform apply`
+    - `./scripts/build.sh`

+>
+> You  may need to make the `build.sh` file executable.
+If so, issue the following in your terminal / bash session:
+>
+>   `chmod +x ./scripts/build.sh`
+>

+## Deployment

+Deployments are handled automagically when your code is committed and merged with our project!

+## REST Endpoint

+This template project provides a file for defining your lambda function as a handler for a REST API endpoint in our system.

+TODO: Provide instructions on editing the `endpoint.yml` file.